 - If the throat or tongue muscles become too relaxed, they can fall back and obstruct the airway.

 - Allergies, sinus infections, a deviated septum, and other nasal issues can prevent air from flowing through the nose, leading to obstruction.

 - Some individuals may have excessive tissue that can obstruct the airway, such as a long uvula and/or long soft palate.
 These structures may vibrate against each other, narrowing the airway and causing an obstruction.

 - Young children may snore due to their tonsils and adenoids obstructing the airway.

 - Bulky throat tissue that obstructs the airway can sometimes be associated with individuals who are overweight.

 Fortunately, there are several remedies designed to help stop storing, leading to a better night’s sleep for you and/or your partner.
-That being said, keep in mind that habitual snoring could potentially be a sign of sleep apnea, a condition associated with several serious health risks.
+That being said, keep in mind that habitual snoring could potentially be a sign of sleep apnea—a condition associated with several serious health risks.
 For this reason, if you snore frequently, it is important to be aware of the signs and symptoms of sleep apnea.

 What Is Obstructive Sleep Apnea?

 Obstructive Sleep Apnea (OSA) occurs when the airway is repeatedly blocked (partially or completely) during sleep.
 Due to the restricted airway, the chest muscles and diaphragm fight to pull more air into the lungs, often leading to a forceful jerk or loud gasp when breathing resumes.
 This pause in breath can lead to health risks and other negative side effects, so diagnosis and treatment is important.